pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Expressões Idiomáticas.md

 Comentários:

-Item.
 20. According to the author of the text, 2018's most impactful legal technology was

 A higher salaries for judges.
 B mal practice for lawyers.

 C digital calendars.

 D artificial intelligence.
 E analytics.

-Item.
 20. According to the author of the text, 2018's most impactful legal technology was

-Item.
 20. Segundo o autor do texto, a tecnologia jurídica mais impactante de 2018 foi

 A higher salaries for judges. - salário mais alto para os juízes.